mayu-live/framework/ARCHITECTURE.md

   - `RemoveNode`
   - `ReplaceChildren` when child ID lists change
   - chunked updates using `Engine#update_budget`
+- A `ReplaceChildren` command carries the ordered IDs of the direct DOM nodes contributed by an element's vnode children.
+Components, contexts, slots, and other wrapper vnodes contribute the top-level DOM nodes they render, so a component that renders several siblings contributes several IDs.
+The client uses that list to retain existing nodes, remove absent ones, and insert or move nodes into the server's order.
 - `VAttributes` handles attribute/class/style diffs and retains callback listener descriptors. `VDocument` derives the dispatch index from committed VDOM state; callback wiring is not rendered into SSR HTML and is sent as